Minneapolis company Merrill Corp. changes name to Datasite

 “We went back and forth about should we stop this, but you put so much in motion to launch a new brand, pausing it is really painful,” Wiley said.
 “Most know us, the people who use our product, as Datasite anyway.”

-The move to the Baker Center centralized almost 400 employees including product development teams, services teams and finance and accounting teams who were working in offices in St. Paul and the North Loop.
+The move to the Baker Center centralized almost 400 employees including product-development teams, services teams and finance and accounting teams who were working in offices in St. Paul and the North Loop.
 The company has a total of 750 employees in 25 offices and 13 countries.

-But almost as soon as the local teams came together and began to gain the benefits of closer collaboration, the COVID-19 threat sent those employees to work from home and postponed a grand opening celebration for the new space.
+But almost as soon as the local teams came together and began to gain the benefits of closer collaboration, the COVID-19 threat sent those employees to work from home and postponed a grand-opening celebration for the new space.

-For a company whose chief product is a remote work and collaboration solution for deal professionals, the move to work-from-home was a little easier than for some other companies, but still not ideal.
+For a company whose chief product is remote work software and support, the move to work-from-home was a little easier than for some other companies, but still not ideal.

-Investments in new communication technology for the move to the new office had immediate benefits when Datasite sent people to work-from-home, the company said.
+Investments in new communication technology for the move to the new office had immediate benefits when Datasite sent people to work from home, the company said.

 “We’ve been able to move the whole company to a work-from-home model.
 We can really do 100% of what we can do when we have an office,” Wiley said.
 “Now you certainly don’t want to have this environment for a whole host of reasons.”